 Assessment Description: Examination: is a written, closed-book examination at the end of the module.
 Assignment 1: is formed of a number of coursework assignments during the semester along with participation in the module during the semester.
 The assignments will develop skills in problem solving, mathematical modelling of the real world and the use of computers to simulate real world problems.
 Assignment 2: is a computing test to be taken in controlled conditions at the end of the module to assess skills in the use of computers to investigate models of real world problems.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit